msathas/Meta-analysis/README.md

 - Special module to explore the role of "very-long-chain fatty acids (≥C22)"
 - Distribution trends and treatment effects highlighted

-#AI has been used only to help with codes
+#AI has been used only to help with codes.
+AI wasn't used for data extraction, analysis and generation of results.

 ---